Apply for a Wesleyan Summer Grant

 - Research Opportunity (with institution/employer)

-Students with unpaid positions or an income of less than $5,000 (pre-tax) will be prioritized.
+Students with unpaid positions or an income of less than $5,000 (pre-tax) from their summer experience will be prioritized.

-Students with an income of $10,000 (pre-tax) or more are not eligible for funding.
+Students with an income of $10,000 (pre-tax) or more from their summer experience are not eligible for funding.

 There is limited funding available for the following experiences: